-As City and Other Parties' (\2) proposal would damage the Company's corporate value and the Company's shareholders' common interests as stated below in 1, and it was determined that City and Other Parties' large-scale purchase actions, etc. with regard to the Company's shares, etc. (the "Large-scale Purchase Actions, etc.") as prescribed in the Response Policies would significantly damage the Company's corporate value and the Company's shareholders' common interests as stated below in 2, the proposal is, with full respect to the Independent Committee's recommendations as stated below in 3, to consult with the Company's shareholders on the propriety of the enactment of countermeasures based on the Response Policies ("Countermeasures"), on the condition that it is deemed that the Large-scale Purchase Actions, etc., have commenced without the submission of a statement of intent for the Large-scale Purchase Actions, etc., as prescribed in the Response Policies, and without following the procedures prescribed in the Response Policies ("Rapid Large-scale Purchase Actions, etc.").
-It has been unanimously resolved by all directors (including four independent outside directors, regardless of whether they are Audit and Supervisory Committee members) that the proposal be submitted to the Ordinary General Meeting of Shareholders.
+Since the Company's Board of Directors believes that City and Other Parties' (2) proposal would damage the Company's corporate value and the Company's shareholders' common interests as stated below in 1, and it was determined that City and Other Parties' large-scale purchase actions, etc. with regard to the Company's shares, etc. (the "Large-scale Purchase Actions, etc.") as prescribed in the Response Policies (1) that were introduced by the Company's Board of Directors on January 11, 2023 would significantly damage the Company's corporate value and the Company's shareholders' common interests as stated below in 2, we announce that with full respect to the Independent Committee's recommendations as stated below in 3, the Company's Board of Directors resolved at the Board of Directors meeting held today (the "Board of Directors Meeting"), with the unanimous consent of all directors (including four independent outside directors, regardless of whether they are Audit and Supervisory Committee members), to present an agenda (the "Agenda") at the Company's eighth ordinary general meeting of shareholders, to be held on June 22, 2023 (the "Ordinary General Meeting of Shareholders") to consult with the Company's shareholders on the propriety of the enactment of countermeasures based on the Response Policies ("Countermeasures"), on the condition that it is deemed that the Large-scale Purchase Actions, etc., have commenced without the submission of a statement of intent for the Large-scale Purchase Actions, etc., as prescribed in the Response Policies, and without following the procedures prescribed in the Response Policies ("Rapid Large-scale Purchase Actions, etc.").
 As described in 4 below, in the Response Policies, the Company indicates that the Company's Board of Directors Meeting plans to enact the Countermeasures if the Response Policies are not complied with.
 However, from the perspective of respecting shareholders' intentions, the Company would like to ask at the Ordinary General Meeting of Shareholders for shareholders' approval in advance to enact the Countermeasures by the Company's Board of Directors (while fully respecting the recommendations from the Independent Committee at that time) if the Rapid Large-scale Purchase Actions, etc. have been commenced.
-The detailed terms of the proposal are as stated below 4.
+The detailed terms of the Agenda are as stated below 4.